 In 1934, the Reececliff Family Diner opened as the Ducky-Mucky restaurant in Lakeland, Florida.
 Ed Attenburg sold his barbecue stand to Reece and Clifford Stidham a year later.

 The Stidham’s niece Ruth Selman Murrell suggested the name change to Reececliff.
-Clifford was well known as a road contractor in the area.
-The restaurant life was brand new to Reece and Clifford, but they made it a family affair.
+Clifford was well-known as a road contractor in the area.
+Reece and Clifford’s restaurant life was brand new, but they made it a family affair.

-During an interview with the Tampa Tribune in 1981, former World War II engineer Ken Beals recalled how the Reececliff was the only drive-in in Lakeland.
+During an interview with the Tampa Tribune in 1981, former World War II engineer Ken Beals recalled how the Reececliff was Lakeland’s only drive-in restaurant.
 He and the flyboys stationed at Drane Field nearby frequented the Reececliff to “drive in and park and have a Coke.“

-In 1953, the hiring of teenager Jeanette Mobley would prove to be an essential move.
+In 1953, hiring teenager Jeanette Mobley would prove to be an essential move.
 Mobley, aka Miss Jeanette, would bake pies at Reececliff until her retirement in 2013.

 Pies were already on the menu, but the scratch-made pies would become the thing of Lakeland legend during those critical years.
 The pies have been a Thanksgiving staple in households for years.

 It was not only a thing of beauty, but it tasted great.
-If that meat sauce were bottled, I’d be all over buying a couple of jars.
+If that meat sauce were bottled, I’d buy a couple of jars.

 We were directed to the Reececliff by the server at another burger restaurant in town.
-Marcela asked her whether there were any pie and coffee spots worth a visit.
+Marcela asked whether there were any pie and coffee spots worth visiting.
 She didn’t skip a beat and suggested the Reececliff.